Greer Dawson Wilson Scholarship

-This scholarship honors the legacy of Greer Dawson Wilson by supporting a professional of color or woman to take part in an ACUI event or leadership development activity.
+This scholarship honors the legacy of Greer Dawson Wilson by supporting a woman active in the profession who seeks to advance equity, inclusion, and positive change in the field by taking part in an ACUI event or leadership development activity.
 This award enriches the ACUI community by developing the leadership potential of those committed to advancing campus community.

 • Evidence that the applicant meets the criteria identified for this specific scholarship.